SayWhat Review (2026): The Meter, the Add-Ons, Fine Print

 TL;DR: SayWhat meters its AI writing (10 to 300 credits per cycle, $59.99 to $299.99/mo), sells the community as a $99/mo add-on, and runs through your browser.
 Strong analytics and lead tracking; no Trustpilot record, and 66% of its LinkedIn mentions are its own CEO.
 The 7-day trial carries the proof.

-What is SayWhat?
+What Is SayWhat?

 The product reflects a creator's priorities: voice-matched writing fed by trending formats, analytics that go past the native dashboard, an engagement inbox, and lead tracking that treats commenters as potential customers.
-The headline claim, their wording: "Saywhat users posting 5x/week get +130% more impressions in 90 days."

 Everything you need to grow on LinkedIn.
 In one place.